 On May 17, 2016, the House Appropriations Subcommittee on Transportation, Housing, and Urban Development, and Related Agencies approved the 2017 Transportation, Housing and Urban Development funding bill.

 This bill included an amendment of the FAAAA that would preempt state rest- and meal-break laws, retroactive to 1994.

 Congress recently combined the FAAAA amendment as Section 134 of H.R.
 5394, which is an omnibus federal budget bill to fund the federal government through most of 2017.
 Congress could very well vote on H.R.
 5394 in 2017

 We must make our representatives aware as well as the members of the Committee on Commerce, Science, and Transportation and the House Highways and Transit.

-In 2017 if the ATA succeeds, initiating Congress to pass new law preempting ALL STATE LABOR laws for intrastate TRUCK DRIVERS , then that same provision or law would then be applied to all 50 states and eliminate any chance for being paid non driving responsibilities.
+In 2017 if the ATA succeeds, initiating Congress to pass new law preempting ALL STATE LABOR laws for TRUCK DRIVERS , then that same provision or law would then be applied to all 50 states and eliminate any chance for being paid non driving responsibilities, such as detention time.

 It’s an attempt to ensure that truck drivers will NEVER be able to be paid anything except their piece work wages, as we all know it, cents per mile.